 For individuals looking for a quick service restaurant with an exceptional customer experience, McDonald's is a leader in the fast food industry, with its friendly service and consistency across thousands of convenient locations.
 McDonald's' dedication to improving operations and customer satisfaction sets it apart from other fast food restaurants

 Each of these companies target a broad range of consumers and in some cases it can be a good idea to create separate statements for each segment you're targeting.
-Once your positioning statement (or statements) are fully developed, it's time to begin marketing your brand and developing a consistent message across all platforms.
-And if you want to learn more about starting a business and building your brand, read about growth hacking next.
+Once your positioning statement (or statements) are fully developed, it's time to begin marketing your brand and developing a consistent message across all platforms and throughout your sales process.